About Making Change

 I’ve worked with thousands of clients over the past three decades to reach career, personal, and relationship goals, and to experience emotional breakthroughs.
 I facilitate communication and psychodynamics in groups, and coach facilitators, artists and professionals, and those who work professionally to support others so they, too, have confidential support.

 Over four years including during the pandemic, I founded and ran an international program of daily support and psychodynamic groups on Zoom, serving 350 members on five continents, with over 14,000 unique attendances at our events.
 Participants described the program as “life saving” and “life changing.”
-My recent training includes a 9-month certification to teach ethical leadership from The Right Use of Power Institute; the Stanford University Continuing Studies Interpersonal Dynamics course; a 9-month training in Resonant Listening with renowned Nonviolent Communication and neuroscience educator Sarah Peyton; training in Convergent Facilitation; and the 8-day Hoffman Institute Process intensive.
-I’ve received many years of training in NVC - compassionate communication - and in privilege, plus extensive trauma trainings including with Dr. Peter Levine, Ph.D., a Mental Health First Aid responder certificate from Lines For Life (988), and certification from a one-year program in volunteer engagement and leadership from Portland State University’s Hatfield School of Government.
+My recent training includes a 9-month training to be a certified teacher of ethical leadership from The Right Use of Power Institute (RUPI) under founder Cedar Barstow; the Stanford University Continuing Studies Interpersonal Dynamics course (co-led by Geoffrey Frank, who teaches the course at Stanford Graduate School of Business); a 9-month training in Resonant Listening with world-renowned Nonviolent Communication and neuroscience educator Sarah Peyton; training in Convergent Facilitation and courses in NVC and resource allocation under Miki Kashtan; and the 8-day Hoffman Institute Process intensive.
+I’ve received many years of training in NVC - compassionate communication - including under mentor Jim Manske, and in privilege - in group work with local community, and nationally from Resmaa Menakem.
+I have extensive training in trauma and trauma-informed practices, including from Dr. Peter Levine, Ph.D., and hold a Mental Health First Aid responder certificate from Lines For Life (988), as well as certification from a one-year program in volunteer engagement and leadership from Portland State University’s Hatfield School of Government.

 Testimonials